MEET-microbit-project/microbit-macau/Handbook.md

 calculations for calendars, others ballistic tables for the military.

-After the 1920s, the expression *computing machine* referred to any machine that performed the work of a human computer, especially those in accordance with effective methods of the Church-Turing thesis.
-The thesis states that a mathematical method is effective if it could be set out as a list of instructions able to be followed by a human clerk with paper and pencil, for as long as necessary, and without ingenuity or insight.
+After the 1920s, the expression *computing machine* referred to any a machine that performed the work of a human computer, especially those in accordance with effective methods of the Church-Turing thesis.
+The the thesis states that a mathematical method is effective if it could be set out as a list of instructions able to be followed by a human clerk with paper and pencil, for as long as necessary, and without ingenuity or insight.